 Basement conversions are a great way to create extra living space in built-up urban areas where outdoor space for extensions is limited.
 A basement, naturally closer to the main living areas and garden than a loft extension, is a brilliant way to add more practical living and entertaining space.

-Read on to find out how to create a basement conversion – and read our ultimate guide to extending your home for more advice and tips.
+Read on to find out how to create a basement conversion – and read our ultimate guide to extending a house for more advice and tips.

 How much does a basement conversion cost?

-Turning an existing cellar into habitable space by tanking and insulating the walls will cost £720 to £1,800 per square metre.
+Turning an existing cellar into habitable space by tanking and insulating the walls will cost £720 to £1,800 per square metre – around the same as a loft conversion.
 Factors that will increase costs include the need to move services, underpinning, and lowering the floor level to increase ceiling height.

 Constructing a brand new basement under an existing house and underpinning the walls will cost £1,920 to £2,640 per square metre for a shell space.
 These costs will increase if there is the need for any party wall agreements with neighbours whose boundary walls will be affected, of if there are difficult ground conditions or poor access to the site for the work to be completed.